 What is Forest Therapy?

-Walks are generally about three hours in length and we do not go far.
+Walks are three hours in length and we do not go far.
 People of all ages and abilities can attend.
+We complete each walk with a simple tea ceremony and light snacks.

 Disclaimer: All Spiritual healing sessions with Kelly Kiss are for personal and spiritual growth purposes only.
 Kelly is not a medical doctor and therefore she does not diagnose medical conditions.
 Her sessions are not a substitute for advice or treatment that you would normally receive from a professional such as a doctor, lawyer, psychiatrist or financial advisor.
 It is advised that clients in crisis first seek professional help.